Bubble Butt: Release and live performances

 The single version was first made available by Because Music and Alternative Distribution Alliance via digital download on May 24, 29 and 31, 2013, in France, the United Kingdom, and Belgium respectively.
 The song was released for digital download in Italy on June 4.
 It was added to contemporary hit radio in the United Kingdom on July 29, by Because and Mad Decent.
 The remix for "Bubble Butt" was also issued via digital download on September 10 in Australia and October 4 in Singapore by Secretly Canadian and Warner Music Singapore, respectively.
-The former has a different remix version, including South Korean rappers G-Dragon and TOP instead of 2 Chainz.
+The latter has a different remix, including South Korean rappers G-Dragon and TOP.
 On December 11, 2013, Warner sent the song for radio airplay in Italy.
-In 2018, the song was included in their first greatest hits compilation, Major Lazer Essentials.
+The song is featured in the movie The Other Woman (2014).
+In 2018, the track was included in their greatest hits, Major Lazer Essentials.

 The song was played several times at Major Lazer's shows, including at Coachella along with 2 Chainz, at Rock Werchter, and at Pukkelpop in 2013.
 It was also performed in 2014 at both the Moshcam concert and Roskilde Festival.
 When the track was played, women from the audience were invited to dance and twerk along.
 The performance included smoke canons, giant flags and zorb balls.